Microorganism-Host-Environment Interactions (MHEI)

 During the course, several TU are dedicated to professional integration, during which students work on their professional and personal projects.

-IMHE students present their results at conference (M2 2019)
+IMHE students present their results at conferences (MicrobiOccitanie 2019; JFV 2024)

-At the end of M2, students take the competitive entrance exams for doctoral schools, notablyDS GAIA, or can enter working life directly in public research laboratories or corporate R&D sectors; these choices are made possible by the choice of profile in M1/M2.
+At the end of M2, students take the competitive entrance exams for doctoral schools, notablyDS GAIA, or can enter working life directly in public research laboratories or in corporate R&D sectors; these choices of orientation are made possible by the choice of profile in M1/M2.

 COMMON TRACK for Profiles 1 and 2: